 Mitigate the Opportunity Cost of Going to College: A Gap Year

-If your parents have saved enough to send you to college, it won’t cost them any extra if you take one year of their college savings and use it to:
+It won’t cost them any extra if you take one year of their college savings and use it to:

 - start a business

 - support yourself in a job learning how to pay bills, cook, clean, etc.

 - travel and learn to speak a language fluently

 - try a risky career choice – like acting, music